Benzhaomin/corsairpsu/README.md

 CorsairPSU is a simple hwmon Linux kernel module for Corsair RMi and HXi Series PSUs to view power usage, and more info about your PSU.

+All values are exposed using the sysfs interface (`/sys/class/hwmon/hwmon*/`).

+Sensors, except a few custom attributes, can also be viewed with the `sensors` command.

+## Usage

 ```bash
 $ sensors
 corsairpsu-hid-3-3